bluedrool/Qidi-Q2-tuning-tweaks-and-mods/docs/fan2.md

 kick_start_time: 0.100
 ```

+Save and restart Klipper.
 Now you can use the additional fan head for 2 pin 24V fan.

 <img width="1187" height="1201" alt="image" src="https://github.com/user-attachments/assets/19ace641-d3ff-45a8-a812-1d72c3cebc16" />